 It’s really rather affecting and normalising: and Bowie wasn’t the only one in the late 60s getting spaced out as a way of coping with the Vietnam war, relationship difficulties, and chronic social alienation.
 As Bowie’s landlady and friend Mary Finnigan recalled: “the whole of disaffected Beckenham, Bromley, Penge and points north, south, east and west dropped acid that summer.”
 Bowie found in music a way both to channel his own peculiarly deep feelings of dislocation and displacement – of feeling “very much on the outside of everything”, as he put it.
 And his galvanising alter egos and incessant identity-shifting mesmerised and electrified a generation, while also generating a remarkable musical and creative legacy.
 “A lot of my songs seem to be prayers for unity within myself”, he once observed.
 I hope he’s found that now, and that his work can help others to integrate and ground themselves, and not fly out into empty space.

-Rod Tweedy is the author of The God of the Left Hemisphere: Blake, Bolte Taylor and the Myth of Creation, a study of Blake’s work in the light of modern neuroscience, and the editor of The Political Self: Understanding the Social Context for Mental Illness.
+Rod Tweedy is the author of The God of the Left Hemisphere: Blake, Bolte Taylor and the Myth of Creation, a study of Blake’s work in the light of modern neuroscience, and the editor of The Political Self: Understanding the Social Context for Mental Illness and The Divided Therapist: Hemispheric Difference and Contemporary Psychotherapy (Routledge, 2020).
 He is an active supporter of Veterans for Peace UK has written a number of articles on war and militarism, including My Name is Legion: The British Legion and the Control of Remembrance and How We See War.